Restless Chipotle

 • 💬 Comments

-• Great gift during the holiday season, on Valentine's day, or any special occasion worthy of celebration—safe for shipping, too!
+• Perfect for the holiday dessert table.
+A great gift during the holiday season, on Valentine's day, or any special occasion worthy of celebration—safe for shipping, too!

 Surprise both cocktail lovers and fans of chocolate with a special treat that looks great and tastes even better.